 Women first organized and collectively fought for suffrage at the national level in July of 1848.
 Suffragists such as Elizabeth Cady Stanton and Lucretia Mott convened a meeting of over 300 people in Seneca Falls, New York.
 In the following decades, women marched, protested, lobbied, and even went to jail.
 By the 1870s, women pressured Congress to vote on an amendment that would recognize their suffrage rights.
 This amendment was sometimes known as the Susan B. Anthony Amendment and became the 19th Amendment.

 While some women wanted the federal government to recognize their right to vote by passing a constitutional amendment, other suffragists felt that they should focus on getting their state or territory to recognize their right to vote.
 This strategy first had success in the West.
 Many women in California, for example, spent their energy on proposing suffrage bills to the state legislature.
 In 1893, the California legislature passed a bill recognizing women’s suffrage rights.
 But the governor vetoed the bill, and women were still without the vote.
 Three years later, California held a referendum on women’s suffrage.
 A referendum occurs when the people directly vote on an issue.
 Some voters were afraid that if California women voted, they would pass legislation banning the sale of alcohol.
 Known as temperance, this was a popular political issue of the day.

 In the early 1900s, women doubled their efforts to get the state to pass legislation recognizing their right to vote.
 Suffrage organizations formed in both northern and southern California.
+Elizabeth Thatcher Kent, co-owner of the redwood forests that would become Muir Woods, was one of the women who founded and led suffrage organizations.
+But Elizabeth was not content with social events and parlor discussions.
+Like many other women, she emphasized the hard work of organizing to win the right to vote.
 Women gave speeches, held rallies, and registered voters.
 When another referendum was held in 1911, the people of California narrowly voted in favor of recognizing a woman’s right to vote.